cfrioux/fluto/README.md

                         all solutions
-  -b, --brave           compute the union of all solutions -c, --cautious        compute the intersection of all solutions --handorf             use scope notion of Handorf & Ebenhöh for the
+  -b, --brave           compute the union of all solutions -c, --cautious        compute the intersection of all solutions --sagot               use the notion of Sagot & Acuna for the topological
+                        produciblity criterium, default is the scope notion of Handorf & Ebenhöh
+  --fluto1              use scope notion of the first fluto version for the
                         topological produciblity criterium, default is the
-                        notion of Sagot & Acuna --fluto1              use scope notion of the first fluto version for the topological produciblity criterium, default is the
-                        notion of Sagot & Acuna --no-accumulation     allow the accumulation of metabolites, per default the accumulation of metabolites is allowed --no-fba              turn off flux balance constraints
+                        scope notion of Handorf & Ebenhöh --no-accumulation     allow the accumulation of metabolites, per default the accumulation of metabolites is allowed --no-fba              turn off flux balance constraints